fatih/subvim/README.md

 of default vim shortcuts.
 You just install vim-awesome and then modifiy it for your own needs (adding your own custom settings)

+### What people say about vim-awesome

+* romainl: we don't like your project much but we provide help anyway.
+That's the vim spirit. (#vim on freenode)
+* a friend: an awesome project, thank you!

 ## Improvements (TODO)

 * Add Linux-compatible option